BardicDefense/purple-hack/README.md

 The following base gear is automatically added to your character for free:

-- One weapon of your choice (+ 20 arrows/bolts if missile weapon) (number of slots depends on size)
+- One weapon of your choice (+ 20 arrows/bolts if missile weapon) with a scabbard/sheathe/quiver if needed, (number of slots depends on size)
-- Backpack, pouches, waterskin (M), tinderbox (S) (for lighting torches or small fires)
+- Backpack & pouches (worn clothing & in-use backpags & pouches do not count toward your slots), waterskin (M), tinderbox (S) (for lighting torches or small fires)
 - Misc tiny items (within reason); worn items/clothing

 After this, you can have whatever basic gear you wish (within reason, as determined by the referee).
 Some common basic adventuring items include but are not limited to (size listed after each):